How Would You Like Your Swimmer’s Chicken-Wings?

-If you are serious about competitive free-style swimming, you know that form matters.
+If you are a swimmer who is serious about competitive freestyle swimming, you know that form matters.
 And if you are training competitively, you are more than likely (~66%) to be nursing some sort of shoulder injury.
-Recently, you heard from some that the “chicken-wing" is causes and aggravates shoulder injuries.
-Others say, it doesn’t?
+Recently, you heard from some that the “chicken-wing” causes and aggravates shoulder injuries.
+While others say it doesn’t.
 So should you chicken wing-it or not?
 Well, it is safe to get back into the water.
 What matters is not whether or not to chicken-wing, but HOW you chicken-wing it.

-The key to chicken-wing (see image: Free-Style: Chicken-Wing) and avoid placing excessive stress on the shoulder joint is the body-roll.
-When the swimmer does not roll sufficiently, the chicken-wing form compress the arm and the shoulder blade together. (see need image to chicken-wing without body roll)
+The key to chicken-wing (see image: Free-Style: Chicken-Wing) and avoid placing excessive stress on the shoulder joint is the body roll.
+When the swimmer does not roll sufficiently, the chicken-wing form compresses the arm and the shoulder blade together. (see need image to chicken-wing without body roll)

 When swimmers train to increase the body-roll, two things limit their ability to do so:

 - Core Strength